 Preheat the oven to 425°F.

 Combine the flour, baking powder, baking soda and salt in a mixing bowl.
-Add the butter and work it in (I used my fingers) until the mixture is crumbly.
-Add the ham and cheese, mixing to distribute.
+Add the butter and work it in (I used my fingers) until the mixture is crumbly, then add the ham and cheese.
 Add the buttermilk and mix just till everything is evenly moistened.

 Transfer the dough to a piece of parchment or a lightly floured work surface.
 Pat and roll it into a rectangle about 3/4″ thick.
 Cut the dough into 10 2″ squares.